zowe/docs-site/docs/user-guide/systemrequirements-zosmf.md

   - Browsing z/OSMF endpoints requests your user ID and password for defaultRealm; these are your TSO user credentials.
   - The browser returns the status code 200 and a list of all jobs on the z/OS system.
 The list is in raw JSON format.

-## Configuration of z/OSMF to properly work with API ML
+## Configuring z/OSMF to properly work with API ML

 There is an issue observed in z/OSMF which leads to a stuck JSON web token(JWT).
 It manifests as the endpoint `/zosmf/services/authenticate` issuing a JWT with success RC that is not valid for API calls, resulting in 401 response status code.
 This is a persistent condition.
 To get the token unstuck, perform a logout with the LTPA token from the login request.
 This causes logins to start serving unique JWTs again.